US military watches

 US military watches are watches that are issued to US military personnel.

-Origins

-Military watches are believed to have received their name from a German military request for a soldier in a watch house, otherwise known as a guard tower.
-One story tells that the military wristwatches came into use when a German naval officer needed to know the time but could not pull out a pocket watch since both his hands were busy operating the machine.
-Another story is that Wilhelm I placed an order at a Berlin trade show.
-These new wrist watches saw their first action in the Boer War.
-Later seen in World War I, rudimentary wrist watches were small sized pocket watches with metal lugs soldered on so that a fabric strap could hold the watch to a wrist.
-Some had no cover over the watch crystal, while others had a metal cover, some of these had pieces of the cover cut, so that the watch could be seen without opening the cover.

 General watches

 US Army specification 55-1B

 This watch was known for its luminous hands and markers, had a seven jewel movement, an olive drab cotton strap, and a stainless steel case.
 It has been described as "reasonably shock resistant and waterproof".
 They are accurate to 30 seconds per day, and are produced by Movado, Waltham, Elgin, and Hamilton.

 MIL-W-3818A

 Revision A of specification MIL-W-3818 was released on March 12, 1956 to include the following:

 A. Reduce the variety of grades and types of watches.

 B. Assure consistent quality of items.

 C. Eliminate testing requirements of one year and substitute in lieu thereof a guarantee provision.

 D. Incorporate a new case design.